Do Mortgage Brokers Charge A Fee?

 Or maybe you are wondering if you even need a mortgage broker?

 You don’t have to use a broker at all.
-You could go straight through your bank or to a high street lender.
+You could go straight through your bank or to a high street lender directly but you will only have advice on their products.

-However, mortgage brokers have access to a range of mortgages that the general public doesn’t.
+However, mortgage brokers have access to a range of mortgages that the general public may not have access to themselves.
 Especially whole of market broker firms like us here at Burnett Mortgages.

 We aren’t tied to a particular lender so can scour our resources, use our experiences and leverage our professional relationships to find you a fantastic mortgage.